 Day 6 - Scrambled Eggs & Polenta w/ Beef, Veggies & Salsa Verde, Hash brown Potatoes & Chili, Taco Mac & Cheese w/ Chicken, snacks, fruit cocktail.

 Snacks: One cup of trail mix in a snack-size Ziploc bag for each day.
 I varied the ingredients including almond M&Ms, yogurt covered cranberries, granola, mixed nuts, smarties (like M&M, Swiss candy), pretzel goldfish, wasabi peas.

 Fruit Cocktail: One cup of mixed dried fruit which I rehydrated in the thermos for late afternoon treat.

-Cooked the ground beef.
-Cooked a batch of chili.
-Steamed peas and broccoli.
-Canned beans, tuna and chicken required no cooking.
-It took 2½ hours of cooking, ½ hour tending the food while it dried such as consolidating the chicken from two trays to one tray midway and spreading out the chili to the extra tray since that was the wettest food being dried, plus ½ hour measuring and moving the dried food to bags for temporary storage.
+I dried canned tuna, chicken, and beans, so I only had to cook the ground beef and a pot of chili.
+I steamed the broccoli and peas.
+It took 2½ hours of cooking, ½ hour tending the food while it dried, (consolidating the chicken from two trays to one tray midway and spreading out the chili to the extra tray since that was the wettest food being dried), plus ½ hour measuring and moving the dried food to bags for temporary storage.

 Dehydrator Load #2: Starches

 It took 2 hours to cook the starches, plus ½ hour to measure and bag the dried food.

 I cooked two pots of rice in beef and chicken broth.
 The broth flavor remains in the dried rice, enhancing meals.
 I cooked two types of macaroni for variety.
 Precooking the macaroni ensures that it will rehydrate well in the Thermos with the addition of boiled water.
 I steamed and grated the potatoes.